fszale/resume/README.md

 - Creates decision clarity for the executives
 - Accelerates delivery of strategic data engineering products
 - De-risks delivery of advanced analytics and data science products
-- Innovation driver for digital transformation
+- Innovation driver
+- Creates order out of chaos
+- Optimizes for time and value

 ## Competencies